Is the wood floor worth saving?

 Remove the shoe molding.

 If you try to work around it, it will make sanding more difficult and will look unprofessional.
-I find a simple painter’s multi-tool works well for this.
+I find a simple painter’s multi-tool works well for prying the base shoe loose.
 If you break some of the shoe molding during removal, it is cheap to replace.
 In this particular room, I am replacing all of the shoe molding with door stop anyway as I feel it covers more problems and gives a sharper look.

 Replace ruined boards.

 Using an oscillating tool with a plunge blade or sharp chisel to remove parts of the floor that are beyond hope.
 Consider cutting your replacement pieces first and using them to trace the cut lines so that there is less room for error.

 Make sure to stagger the seams and avoid dinky filler pieces.
 (They are less secure and look terrible.)